Key Takeaway

 Understanding the Waiver of EUO Objections in No-Fault Cases

-Examinations Under Oath (EUOs) represent one of the most contentious aspects of New York No-Fault Insurance Law.
-Insurance carriers frequently use EUO demands as a tool to deny claims, while healthcare providers and patients often challenge the legitimacy of these requests.
-A significant 2013 appellate decision has clarified an important procedural rule: failing to respond to an EUO demand can waive your right to challenge the examination’s validity entirely.
+Examinations Under Oath (EUOs) represent one of the most contentious aspects of New York no-fault insurance law.
+Insurance carriers frequently use EUO demands as a tool to investigate and potentially deny claims, while healthcare providers and patients often challenge the legitimacy of these requests.
+A significant 2013 appellate decision clarified an important procedural rule: failing to respond to an EUO demand can waive your right to challenge the examination’s validity entirely.

-This ruling has particular significance for practitioners familiar with District Nassau’s requirements for “objective standards” in EUO cases.
-The decision suggests that non-responsive parties cannot later argue that an insurance company failed to meet the burden of proving legitimate grounds for the examination request.
+This ruling has particular significance for practitioners familiar with Nassau County’s requirements for “objective standards” in EUO cases.
+The decision establishes that non-responsive parties cannot later argue that an insurance company failed to meet the burden of proving legitimate grounds for the examination request.

 Jason Tenenbaum’s Analysis: